JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ## Default field values

-In many cases, it is beneficial to define custom types with default field values.
-This can be achieved by defining a constructor that uses optional or keyword arguments.
-Another option is to use the `@kwdef` macro from the `Base`.
-This macro automatically defines a keyword-based constructor.
+It may be beneficial to define custom types with default field values.
+Since a constructor is a function, one way to achieve this is to use optional or keyword arguments in its declaration.
+Another option is to use the `@kwdef` macro from `Base` that automatically defines keyword-based constructors.

 ```jldoctest structs; output = false
 Base.@kwdef struct MyType